 Senators Chuck Schumer (D-NY) and Elizabeth Warren (D-MA) want President Joe Biden to forgive $50,000 in federal student loans per borrower.
 They claim that he can do this unilaterally through executive order.

-Legislation to forgive student loans is unlikely to occur before the end of the summer, since payments on federal student loans are paused until September 30, 2021.
+Legislation to forgive student loans is unlikely to occur before the end of the summer, since payments on federal student loans are paused until August 30, 2023 at the latest.

 Can The President Cancel All Federal Student Loans?